Oluwatos94/task-manager/README.md

 * Verify Data: check your database to see all data or use `\App\Models\Project::all();
 \App\Models\Task::all();` to see data.

+## Running the Application
+1. Start the server using `php artisan serve`.
+2. Access the application at `http://127.0.0.1:8000/tasks`.

 ## Credit
 ### Developed by Tosin Akinbowa.